seds-celestia-simulations/sim-nereid/README.md

 ## Installation

 > [!WARNING]
-> **Pyglet Compatibility Note:** This simulation relies on specific window management APIs that may not becompatible with the latest versions of `pyglet`.
+> **Pyglet Compatibility Note:** This simulation relies on specific window management APIs that may not be compatible with the latest versions of `pyglet`.
 If you encounter launch or display issues, please isolate the project inside a virtual environment using the versions provided in `requirements.txt`.

 ### Prerequisites
 Ensure you have Python 3.x installed on your machine.